 Regional Events Fund

 The $50 million Regional Events Fund is designed to stimulate domestic tourism and travel between regions through holding events.
-This is intended to support the tourism and events sector, and replace some of the spend from international tourists as a result of COVID-19.
+This is intended to support the tourism and events sector, and replace some of the spending from international tourists due to the border closure as a result of COVID-19.

 Events are important for regional travel

 Tourism New Zealand research indicates that up to one third of domestic travel is primarily driven by people looking to participate in events.
 This research also highlights how New Zealanders intend to spend more on domestic holidays including events.